monikasadauskaite123/NRD-CS-exercise/README.md

     - `expect` - expected format of the output of the function `parameter_value`, tuple: first element corresponding to the number of strings separated by the character given by the second element of the tuple

-- `test_size(file_name, path, expect)`: asserts if the size of the given file is according to expectations
+- `test_size(file_name, path, expect)`: asserts if the file exists and if the size of the given file is according to expectations
   - arguments:
     - `file_name` - name of the file, string
     - `path` - directory of the file, string